 Taking on a short course in data science is a great way to enhance your skills and help you find a faster path to an entry level job in data science.
 The courses on offer at the Institute of Data are the ideal way to boost your knowledge and get that essential foot in the door in the industry,

 Gaining practical experience

 Internships and co-op opportunities

-These opportunities offer a chance to apply theoretical knowledge in real-life situations and gain insights into the data science industry.
+These opportunities offer a chance to apply theoretical knowledge in real-life situations and gain insights about the data science industry.

 Personal projects and portfolio building

 Working on personal data science projects and building a portfolio can showcase your skills and knowledge to potential employers.
 Projects can include coding, data analysis, and/or machine learning implementations.

 Networking is an essential aspect of any job search, and this is especially true in the data science field.
 Joining professional associations, attending industry events, and connecting with fellow data scientists can boost your job prospects.

 Utilising job search platforms